LGBTQI: UK’s invitation to MPs requested by Committee Chair – Suhuyini claims

 The Member of Parliament for Tamale North, Alhassan Sayibu Suhuyini, says the invitation by the UK Parliament to Ghana’s Committee on Constitutional, Legal and Parliamentary Affairs was at the behest of the Chairman of the Ghanaian Parliamentary Committee.

-Speaking to Naa Dedei Tettey on Morning Starr on Monday, Mr. Suhuyini challenged the Chairman of the Committee, Kwame Anyimadu-Antwi, to refute the claim.
+Speaking to Naa Dedei Tettey on Morning Starr Monday, Mr. Suhuyini challenged the Chairman of the Committee, Kwame Anyimadu-Antwi to refute the claim.

 “This invitation was actually as a result of a request made by Chairman of the Committee to the UK Parliament and other Parliaments, especially in Europe.
-I just wonder why the Chairman of the Committee, who claims he does not have funds, he does not have money to fast track the process of considering the bill, will want to spend the funds that he thinks he does not have for his Committee members to tour Europe on this matter.
+I just wonder why the Chairman of the Committee who claims he does not have funds, does not have money to fast track the process of considering the bill will want to spend the funds that he thinks he does not have for his Committee members to tour Europe on this matter.

-“Let it be clear on our minds that this is about Ghanaian values, it is about Africa values, so really, what are we going to learn that will impact this bill from a community that is battling with this issue?” the Tamale North MP quizzed.
+“Let me be clear on our minds that this is about Ghanaians values, it is about African values so really what are we going to learn that will impact this bill from a community that is battling with this issue?,” the Tamale North MP quizzed.

-He, however, added that “But in some cases, they are not even battling it, let me be straightforward.
-They have not embraced it, and we are saying that we don’t want to embrace it”.
+He, however, added that “in some cases, they are not even battling it, let me be straightforward.
+They have not embraced it and we are saying that we don’t want to embrace it.”

 Background

 “One is the death penalty in Ghana.
-You will realise that when you are convicted of murder, you have to be killed by hanging, but no president, to the best of my knowledge, had actually appended his signature for the person to be killed.
-Even though they are convicted to prison, and then they go to condemn prison, and it remains there.
+You will realise that when you are convicted of a murder you have to be killed by hanging but no president, to the best of my knowledge, had actually appended his signature for the person to be killed.
+Even though they are convicted to prison and then they go to condemn prison and it remains there.
 Now, the argument, and this is actually initiated by one of the Members of Parliament, Honourable Francis Sosu, MP for Madina, that we must actually scrap this from our statutory books.

 - Stop provoking Ghanaians - Legal Affairs Committee Chairman to LGBTQ+ community